BOJ to stand pat, signal optimism as Abenomics lift economy

 "Japan is now the fastest-growing G7 economy.
 There's really not much the BOJ is worried about in terms of economic growth," said Kyohei Morita, chief Japan economist at Barclays Capital.

-As such, the BOJ is widely expected to say after the two-day meeting that it will maintain its pledge to increase base money, or cash and deposits with the central bank, at an annual pace of 60 trillion to 70 trillion yen (399.25 billion pounds - 465.86 billion pounds) to meet a target of lifting inflation to 2 percent in two years.
+As such, the BOJ is widely expected to say after the two-day meeting that it will maintain its pledge to increase base money, or cash and deposits with the central bank, at an annual pace of 60 trillion to 70 trillion yen ($600 billion-$700 billion) to meet a target of lifting inflation to 2 percent in two years.

 That extraordinary stimulus, which was unleashed in April, and Abe's reflationary policies added momentum to a rally in shares and the decline in the yen.